 1881 Crew Lists Database

-This database contains the names of over 102,900 seamen taken from the first 105 of the 358 boxes of crew agreements from the voyages of British registered vessels that ended in 1881.
-The highest official number entered to date is 50165.
+This database contains the names of more than 376,500 seamen taken from the first 300 of the 358 boxes of crew agreements from the voyages of British registered vessels that ended in 1881.
+The highest official number entered to date is 76999.
 The year 1881 was chosen to coincide with the census taken in Britain in the same year.
 The database is a work in progress with several thousand names being transcribed monthly.
-Newly transcribed names are added to the publically accessible database by the end of the day on the first Tuesday of each month.
+Newly transcribed names are added to the publicly accessible database by the end of the day on the first Tuesday of each month.

 The database can be searched in any of four fields: Last Name, First Name, Vessel Name and Official Number.
 The result will list 10 records per page showing information in each of the four fields and a link to images of the actual crew list pages.
 Further information on the vessel and her crew can be found by viewing the pages of individual crew lists.
 (N.B.
 Only those pages containing information have been scanned.
 The number of pages scanned in relation to the total number of pages in the crew list will appear immediately above each image.)

 The scanned pages list each crewmember's name, vessel, official number, age, place of birth, date and place he joined the ship, the ship in which last served, job position, wages, date and place when he left the ship or died, along with other information on the crew and the ship.
 For an explanation of the headings in a crew list visit the Anatomy of an Agreement page elsewhere on our site.
 Click on either the Foreign Going or Home Trade link in the left sidebar to view a sample of a crew list.
 Use the banner scroll bar immediately above the side bar to move between the various pages.